velevedi/baqla/README.md

 The framework is designed with developers in mind allowing easy integration with existing code base.

 ## Latest Release
-Currently, development is in progress to simplify api and make it closer to Collection API

-The most recent release is
+The most recent release is 0.0.4

 Requires Java version 12 or higher.

+To add dependency on Baqla use the following

 ## Modules